-- Edit <apache-tomcat>/conf/catalina.properties. - 2.
-Add a line java.security.egd=file:/dev/./urandom at the bottom of the file (note the "/./") - 3.
+- 1. Edit <apache-tomcat>/conf/catalina.properties. - 3.
 Restart Tomcat

 Large number of jobs

 In cases where the KNIME Server retains a large number of jobs then it may be necessary to increase the amount of memory that Tomcat can access.
 Simply edit the file setenv.bat